air fryer steam venting on kitchen counter carbon monoxide question

 The situation our family dealt with — a CO detector triggering during air fryer use — turned out to be caused by our scratched PTFE-coated basket releasing fumes, not by actual carbon monoxide.
 Once we switched to the Ninja AF150AMZ with its PTFE-free, PFAS-free ceramic basket, the detector stopped triggering entirely.

 This is why coating type matters so much for daily family cooking.
-A ceramic or stainless steel basket eliminates the fluoropolymer fume variable completely — meaning the only thing your air fryer releases is heat, steam, and normal cooking vapor.
+A ceramic or stainless steel basket eliminates the fluoropolymer fume variable completely — meaning the only things your air fryer releases are heat, steam, and normal cooking vapor.
 Our guide on the Ninja ceramic basket covers exactly what PTFE-free means in practice.

 Quick Safety Checklist for Clean Indoor Air

-• ⚠️ Chemical smell during cooking — stop and inspect basket immediately
+• Chemical smell during cooking — stop and inspect basket

-• ❌ Headache or dizziness during cooking — stop, ventilate, and investigate basket condition
+• Headache or dizziness during or after cooking sessions

 range hood ventilation running above air fryer for safe indoor cooking